victorwu88/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
-Try to understand how to use hashset and hashmap in different settings by solving leetcode questions Hash Table:
+Try to understand how to use hashset and hashmap in different settings by solving leetcode questions.

+Hash Table:
 What is the principle of hash table?
 The key idea of hash table is to use a hash function to map keys to buckets.